jonsim/robot-trace/README.md

 arguments it receives straight through, while adding additional arguments to ensure the listener output works properly.

+Robot's standard `--consolewidth` and `--consolecolors` arguments control the listener's output; their behavior matches Robot's documentation.

+`robot-cli` also introduces its own custom arguments that are consumed (matching Robot's argument parsing conventions regarding case insensitivity and hyphenation) before passing the command line to Robot:
+- `--verbose`: Sets the listener verbosity to `DEBUG` verbosity.
+Traces from all tests are printed.
+- `--quiet`: Sets the listener verbosity to `QUIET` verbosity.
+Only traces from failing tests are printed.
+Passing tests that raise warnings or errors are not printed.
+- `--consoleprogress <value>`: Controls where the progress box is printed.
+  Valid values are `stdout`, `stderr`, `none` (to suppress it).
+Defaults to `stdout`.

 ### 2. As a module-based Robot listener
 If you want to keep using `robot` directly, you can use the listener as a